SaadatKhan/BMI-Calculator/README.md

 # BMI Calculator

-### This project is learnt from the LondonAppBrewery
+### This project is learnt from the LondonAppBrewery.

-The project takes user data to calculate BMI of a person.
+The project takes user data to calculate BMI of a person.The project is subject to slight modifications from the video turorial I followed in their course.